The Ultimate Guide to Cybercrime, Privacy, and Staying Safe Online

 - Online Harassment: “Trolling” is common, but most forms of threatening, stalking, harassment, and defamation are still illegal online and off.
 Hate speech and bullying can be very serious crimes as well.

 - Identity Theft and Fraud: Pretending to be someone else is not seen as innocent in the law.
 Identity theft and Internet fraud are very much illegal.
+For further details browse our guide: Protecting Your Identity While You Shop.

 - Predators and Other Crimes: If it’s illegal offline, chances are good that it’s illegal online, whether it’s recording someone without their consent, sharing photos without their consent, or sending predatory messages to children.